 Does my child need a university education to be successful?

-We know that education has a positive impact on professional success and, contrary to popular belief, most of the world’s super-rich businesspeople did go to university.
+We know that education has a positive impact on professional success and, contrary to popular belief, most of the world’s super-rich businesspeople did go to college or university.
 Today’s generation of successful entrepreneurs aren’t the wheeler-dealer opportunists people expect them to be – they’re very smart and they’re usually well educated.
-Of course, this is partly down to the fact that a greater proportion of the population now goes to university a par for the course.
+Of course, this is partly down to the fact that a greater proportion of the population now goes to university.

 You need to remember that whilst higher education improves life chances, so does experience.
 How much life experience could someone gain from spending three years out in the field, getting to know industry influencers, learning basic WordPress skills and trying some ideas out?